h4ckd0tm3/project-athena/Curriculum/Module 17 - Cloud Security/introduction.md

 - Explain the shared responsibility model in cloud computing
 - Which clouds fits you the best
 - Containerization
-- Implement effective identity and access management in a cloud environment
+- Basic concepts of identity and access management in a cloud environment
 - Best security practices in Cloud
   - Backup
   - Monitoring/Logging